Confiqure/sketch-ranker/README.md

    - Visit `http://localhost:3000/profile` and sign in with Google.

 3. **Verify Database Integration**:

-   - Check that user information is stored in your PostgreSQL database after signing in.
+   - Check that user information is stored in your PostgreSQL database after signing in:

+     ```bash
+     npx prisma studio
+     ```

 ### Building for Production